Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Numerical tests: one-site model

-This scaling can be utilized to construct a good initial guess such that the simplified Newton method for solving Eq.~\eqref{wv_newton} converges to the correct solution.
-A simple algorithm, e.g., is the following:
+This scaling can be exploited to construct a good initial guess that enables the simplified Newton method for iteratively solving Eq.~\eqref{wv_newton} to converge to the correct solution.
+A simple algorithm proceeds as follows: